justdelbarrio/AKILI_Documentation/docs/documenti.md

 - The Contracts section serves as a centralized repository for all contract-related documents, including lease agreements, service contracts, and vendor agreements.
 It ensures easy access to contractual information, expirations, and renewal dates.

-Overall, the Document section of the fleet management app provides a seamless and organized approach to managing and accessing critical documents, enhancing efficiency, compliance, and transparency in the fleet management process.